evobrien/transact/README.md

 * Table Design.
 The Flag table does not include the country name field - This was done to basically demonstrate the limitations of Room and to show how one would map values in the Flag table via the country_code field.
 In retrospect this was not really necessary and is not particularly efficient
 * The mechanism on the SavedFragment to listen for updates is a bit hacky.
 It listens to LiveData backed by a Kotlin flow.
 The flow listens only for a change in the count of saved flags.
 A better implementation would have been to use that actual flow to update the data on the Saved Fragment in combination with a Flags table that included all necessary fields - that would have been more efficient and cut down on some code
 * The app only supports portrait mode currently (again due to time constraints)
+* The UI design could so with some work as it does not look very pretty - it really is more of a testbed for the requirements.
+* Dimensions and styles have not been extracted to separate files.
+With more time, I would have cleanded that up.